Text Classification in Python

 Python is ideal for text classification, because of it's strong string class with powerful methods.
 Furthermore the regular expression module re of Python provides the user with tools, which are way beyond other programming languages.

-The only downside might be, that this Python implementation is not tuned for efficiency.
+The only downside might be that this Python implementation is not tuned for efficiency.

-The Python Implementation
+Python Implementation of Previous Chapter

 The document representation, which is based on the bag of word model, is illustrated in the following diagram: